 I’m sure you’ve all heard of the term white saviourism, but not all of you may be familiar with what it actually looks like in practice.
 Originating from colonial thought – Rudyard Kipling’s “The White Man’s Burden” is where this whole thing started.
 Let’s go back in history, to a time where the UK and most of Europe ruled the world.
 They actively traveled continent to continent, taking what they could for themselves and subjugating the native populations that lived there.
 The driving force behind these colonial and imperial impulses was the emergence of contemporary pseudo-scientific research and findings, that anyone non-white was degenerate, subhuman – or indeed “other”.
 This, in turn, propelled the white saviourism narrative around the “White Man’s Burden”.
 As the most ‘civilised’ and ‘racially superior’, colonial Europeans genuinely believed that it was their responsibility, or burden to ‘civilise’ other races.
 Non-Europeans, and more importantly, non-white people were seen as natives; which in turn meant the opposite of ‘civil’ – barbaric, animalistic, savage (and the countless other names or ways we’ve been described over the years).
 This is where the white saviour concept began, but true to style; anything that exists in proximity to whiteness continues to prevail… even in 2019.

-This is where it began, but what does it look through a 21st-century lens – given that we’ve apparently stepped away from our colonial past?
-Humans of colour will be able to explain specifically what white saviourism looks like… as for us, it’s always been assigned to the narrative of whiteness.
+This is where it began, but what does it look like through a 21st-century lens – given that we’ve apparently stepped away from our colonial past?
+People of colour will be able to explain specifically what white saviourism looks like… as for us, it’s always been assigned to the narrative of whiteness.
 It is travelling to a non-white country (which you will probably label as ‘third-world’) and offering to volunteer when you have no trade or skills to offer.
 Where you genuinely believe that you will be an asset… but you bring literally nothing to the table.
 No working knowledge or understanding of complex situational issues – but you are western, white, and therefore must be qualified to help.
 Would it not be more fitting, for that role to be given to someone who actually understands what they’re up against – someone from the country themselves?
 Let’s take it a step further and talk about these volunteer trips being used as opportunities to photograph or be photographed with the indigenous population.
 Firstly, if you are plastering these excursions all over social media – you are thinking about NOTHING but yourself and how you are perceived.
 Secondly, these are generally accompanied by RIDICULOUS captions or thoughts about how deprived the natives are, and how great you are.
 Thirdly, you are actively feeding into the white saviourism narrative that has been alive and kicking since the dawn of colonialism.
 AND, then when confronted, you have the indignity to feign ignorance, or push an agenda of ‘inclusivity’ and ‘diversity’.
 “We are all the same culture, we are all the same race” you will scream until you are blue in the face – but unless it is your culture or your race which is being clearly exploited, I suggest you close your mouth and open your ears.
 You are not in a position to speak of anyone else’s oppression unless it is of the oppression you are willingly putting onto others.

 White Saviourism has become a new talking point – thanks to the emergence of activism and advocacy in the last couple of years.
 Notably, the activist group No White Saviors (NWS) has been doing an incredible amount of work in this space (if you are not following them, you are missing out – if you are white, you actively need to be following them).
 Their work spans multiple levels, from actively calling out problematic displays of white saviourism, to leading legal campaigns to ensure that justice is served.
 Take, for instance, the controversy around Stacey Dooley and her trip to Africa with Comic Relief at the beginning of the year, where she was photographed with a young black child, captioning it “OB.SESSSSSSSSSSED”.
 The activist group’s stance on this photograph is clear – it was taken explicitly without obtaining consent, and the child is not even known to Stacey.
 Why do western white celebrities think that this behaviour is acceptable?
 That children of colour can be used as props for publicity or to further this civilising agenda – would Stacey travel around the UK and claim the same of white European children?
 No, she would not.